 At the restaurant itself, we had tacos, rice bowls, and guacamole.
 They all paired fabulously!
 Such a refreshing drink for delightful food!
 We had both pork belly tacos, and duck and pineapple tacos.

-If you want to make some tacos at home to pair with this, here is a great taco meat seasoning!
+If you want to make some tacos at home to pair with this, try this Whole30 taco seasoning!

 Another fabulous option would be these Ricante Caribbean Taco Bowls.
 Such a great way to add flavor to any meal!